Morgan Luttrell: Tenure

 Luttrell assumed office on January 3, 2023 and was officially sworn in following the election of Kevin McCarthy as Speaker of the House on January 7.
-Along with Joaquin Castro and Troy Nehls, Luttrell is one of three twins from Texas in the 118th United States Congress.
+Along with Joaquin Castro and Troy Nehls, Luttrell was one of three twins from Texas in the 118th United States Congress.
 Luttrell was assigned to the House Armed Services Committee, serving on the Subcommittee on Cyber, Innovative Technologies and Information Systems and the Subcommittee on Intelligence and Special Operations.

+Luttrell was among the 71 Republicans who voted against final passage of the Fiscal Responsibility Act of 2023 in the House.
+He introduced an amendment, that was passed by the House, to a Department of Defense appropriations bill allocating $15 million to conduct clinical trials regarding the use of psychedelic therapy for veterans with traumatic brain injuries.
+In December 2023, Luttrell joined 13 of his colleagues in requesting an investigation into an attorney at the Office of General Counsel for the U.S. Department of Veteran Affairs over their alleged antisemitic comments.

+On September 11, 2025, he announced that he was not going to run for reelection.